Erik98146/LaunchControl/README.md

 See this YouTube video for use:  https://youtu.be/Vuok86__elU

 ## Limitations
-- The Climate control fan settings are not yet developed
+- The Climate control fan settings can't be changed yet.

 ## Roadmap
 - Using the built-in gyroscope to build a parking level assist function